Image of models and plastic free alternatives

 Bring your own reusable beverage glass.
 Although some are still plastic, these sturdier cups are much better than throwaway cups, and if you buy one at your festival, you can even take them home as a souvenir.

-If you do like a straw with your drink, take an aluminium one with you so you can sip in plastic-free style.
+If you like a straw with your drink, take an aluminium one with you so you can sip in plastic-free style.

 Photo of model with reuseable pint mug